Visit 66 Portland Place

 We welcome everyone to the London base of the RIBA at 66 Portland Place - the building is open for all to enjoy.

-New gallery opening at 66 Portland Place in spring 2014
+New Architecture Gallery at 66 Portland Place

 Image: Carmody Groarke